paulsump/futurama_quiz/README.md

 ## Implementation

 Rather than Rows and Columns, I opted for positioning everything using Stack.

 I would be more cautious of doing this in a professional app since it involves a lot of tweaking.
-I have all the time in the world at the moment, so I had fun and enjoyed the freedom to feel like an artist, but in order to ensure it works on all device sizes, it would be less work to rely on more conventional methods e.g. Column and Flex.
-My other reason for using Stack is the complete freedom to animate the widgets on it.
+I have all the time in the world at the moment, so I had fun and enjoyed the freedom to feel like an artist, but in order to ensure it works on all device sizes, it would be less work to rely on more conventional methods e.g. Column and flex.

+My other reason for using Stack is the complete freedom it gives you to animate the widgets on it.
 Sadly I've not had time to do this final step.
 I could throw something in, but it's too risky on the last day.

+I've left things like app icons and publishing, since this is supposed be compiled from source.

+You can run dartdoc on the code.

 ## Bugs